 It's fun to watch hummingbirds drinking from red plastic feeders, but there's nothing like seeing them sipping from the flowers in your own garden.
 I’ve been observing hummingbirds for many years in the hope of discovering their favorite flowers.
 But just when I think I’ve figured it out, the funny little birds change their minds.

 One day, they spend all their time visiting the salvias, and another day, they prefer the zinnias.
-When I expressed my frustration at not being able identify which flowers were the best, my husband said, “Well, some days you feel like eating broccoli, and other days you want chocolate cake.
+When I expressed my frustration at not being able identify which flowers were best, my friend said, “Well, some days you feel like eating broccoli, and other days you want chocolate cake.
 Maybe it’s the same way with hummingbirds.”

-Cleome -- This flower is useful in more ways than one.
+Cleome hassleriana -- This flower is useful in more ways than one.
 Hummingbirds like to perch on the horizontal seedpods.

 Digitalis (Foxglove) -- The tubular flowers attract hummingbirds, and the plants grow in full sun or part shade.
 I was surprised to see a hummingbird sipping on the pale yellow Digitalis lutea.
 That's what I call "hummingbird broccoli".